EgzonaMaloku/global-population-trends/README.md

 ### 8.Correlation and Dimensionality Reduction
-Key correlations are done in a population dataset to support dimensionality reduction decisions.
+Key correlations in the population dataset were analyzed using **Pearson correlation** to guide dimensionality reduction decisions.

 ## Steps